10-4-pursuit/lab-request-response-cycle-api-postman/README.md

 - Summarize the most salient parts of the data you are getting back.
 How would you describe what is included within the response?

 > The data we received includes...
+So much information about pokemon, a libraries worth.
+Well that is what it is!

 - Identify at least two ways to use the data within a web application.

 > I could imagine integrating this API into an app that ...
+An application i'd find myself using as just a reference or a novelty application.

 ### Documentation